petervanderdoes/AVH-Extended-Categories/readme.txt

 Here is how it works: Say you have 5 top level categories and each top level has a number of children.
 You could manually select all the Top Level categories you want to show but now you can do the following:
 You select to display all categories, select to Show hierarchy and select how many levels you want to show, in this case Toplevel only.

-= I want to help and translate the plugin =
+= I want to help and translate the plug-in =
-The .pot file is included with the plugin.
+The .pot file is included with the plug-in.
 If you have created a language pack, or have an update of an existing one, you can send the [gettext .po and .mo files](http://codex.wordpress.org/Translating_WordPress) to me so that I can include them in future releases.
 I'll keep a list of translators and their websites here in the readme.txt and on my website.

-I have also setup a project in Launchpad for translating the plugin.
+I have also setup a project in Launchpad for translating the plug-in.
 Just visit http://bit.ly/95WyJ

-== Screenshots ==
+== Screen shots ==
 None

 == Changelog ==

 = Version 3.0 =
-* Renamed the plugin to AVH Extended Categories Widgets
+* Renamed the plug-in to AVH Extended Categories Widgets
 * Added new widget: Category Group.
-You can create groups with caetgories and associate the group with a post.
+You can create groups with categories and associate the group with a post.
 The widget will show the categories from the group.
 * Added translation: Italian - Italiano (it_IT)
 * Added css file for widgets.
 Using the CSS you can change the layout of the text.
 * Redid settings.
-Settings are now a seperate menu.
+Settings are now a separate menu.
 * Reduced memory foot print.
 * Increased speed.
 * Development improvements.
-* Bugfix: The hierarchy checkmark in the widgets would disappear.
+* Bugfix: The hierarchy check mark in the widgets would disappear.
-* Bugfix: In dropdown list the hierarchy would appear despite the fact that "Show selected categories only" was selected.
+* Bugfix: In drop down list the hierarchy would appear despite the fact that "Show selected categories only" was selected.

 = Version 2.3.3 =
-* Bugfix: Validation error on dropdown categories.
+* Bugfix: Validation error on drop down categories.

 = Version 2.3.2 =
 * Bugfix: Saving the option didn't work
-* Added translation: Spanish - Español (es_ES)
+* Added translation: Spanish - EspaÃ±ol (es_ES)

 = Version 2.3.1 =
 * Bugfix: Undefined function